soverenio/docs/docs/administration/configuring-agent.md

 You can change a number of things regarding the Soveren Agent deployment.
 You can always check [our repository](https://github.com/soverenio/helm-charts/blob/master/charts/soveren-agent/values.yaml) for the full list of possible values.
 But don't forget to run a `helm upgrade` command after you've updated the `values.yaml` file, providing the `-f path_to/values.yaml` as a command line option.

+!!! note "Only use `values.yaml` for the values that you want to override"

+    Never use a complete copy of our `values.yaml` from the repository.
+This leads to a lot of time-consuming errors.

+    Only use `values.yaml` for the values that you want t ochange.

 ## The token

 To save you some keystrokes when installing or updating the Agent, we suggest placing the following snippet into the `values.yaml`: